7 Candy Ingredients to Avoid this Halloween and 7 Safe Alternatives

 Your children can enjoy the night without any extra sugar.
 Suggest that they share their candy with those who don’t have a chance to trick-or-treat.
 Donate the packaged, snack-sized sweets they collect to Candy Buyback or Candy Give-Back organizations such as Operation Gratitude.
 These organizations send care packages to troops oversees.
 During the holiday season, care packages include Halloween candy donated by parents and children alike who want to let others know they care.

-With this option, your child can trick-or-treat with their friends, and it’s also a chance to teach them one of the many ways that being kind can be fun!
+With this option, your child can continue to trick-or-treat with their friends.
+In addition, it’s a chance to teach them one of the many ways that being kind can be fun!

-Making changes in traditions can be challenging for parents and children alike.
+Making changes in traditions can be challenging for both parents and children.
 However, the most important thing you can do to support these changes is to keep your child excited and help them feel included rather than left out.

 Reverse Chronic Illnesses So You Can Take Back Your Health!